ksaua/remock/README.md

 For more detailed examples see the test cases.

-## Lazily intializing beans
+## Eagerly intializing beans

-Annotating your test with `@LazilyInitialized` causes Remock to force all beans to be lazily initialized.
-For large applications this can be useful for increasing test performance, allowing you to only instantiate the beans necessary for the test.
+Remock will by default set all your beans to be lazily initialized.
+Annotating your test with `@EagerlyInitialized` disables the lazy init.

     @RunWith(SpringJUnit4ClassRunner.class)
     @BootstrapWith(RemockBootstrapper.class)